 - customer payments

-You can also select “Manual Match” to manually choose existing OneUp data that matches this transaction.
+--> "Manual Match" allows you to manually choose existing OneUp data that matches this transaction.

 - choose a single data with a different amount (such as an underpaid or overhead transaction)